StephenOTT/GitHub-Analytics/README.md

 Primary use at this point is project management based analytics that are not currently available on GitHub.com

+**New:::** Support for downloading multiple repositories into the same database allowing analysis of multiple repositories at the same time: EXAMPLE:

 -

 ###Types of Analysis: